soundshader/soundshader.github.io/README.md

 Putting these observations together we naturally arrive with the ACF idea.

-# Extending it to 3D
+# Taking it to 3D

 In fact, this idea can be extended to 3D-space.
 ACF correlates a wave with a delayed copy of itself: `ACF[p] = w[0..N] * w[p..N+p]`.
 Nothing stops us from computing a [tri-correlation](https://en.wikipedia.org/wiki/Triple_correlation):